StarRocks/starrocks/docs/using_starrocks/Materialized_view.md

   Base tables are the driving tables of a materialized view.

-  For StarRocks' asynchronous materialized views, base tables can be StarRocks native tables in the [default catalog](../data_source/catalog/default_catalog.md), tables in external catalogs (supported from v2.5), or even existing asynchronous materialized views (supported from v2.5).
+  For StarRocks' asynchronous materialized views, base tables can be StarRocks native tables in the [default catalog](../data_source/catalog/default_catalog.md), tables in external catalogs (supported from v2.5), or even existing asynchronous materialized views (supported from v2.5) and views (supported from v3.1).
 StarRocks supports creating asynchronous materialized views on all [types of StarRocks tables](../table_design/Data_model.md).

 - **Refresh**